Q: How did Candid Camera get started?

 Q: What's the wildest stunt you've ever tried?

-Q: Why don't people recognize Dina and Peter in the gags?
+Q: Why don't people recognize Peter or guests in the gags?

 Q: Why do you always tell people to "look at the yellow light"?

 A: We hide our camera behind a piece of glass onto which we project a colored light.
 Usually we use yellow light, but sometimes it's another color.
 Most people notice the light – but they have no idea that it's hiding a TV camera.